-The 2018 Code should be read alongside the Guide to Managing and Investigating Potential Breaches of the Code, 2018 (the Investigation Guide) - see 'Download' below.
+The 2018 Code should be read alongside the Guide to Managing and Investigating Potential Breaches of the Australian Code for the Responsible Conduct of Research, 2018 (the Investigation Guide) - see 'Download' below.
 This guide outlines a model process for institutions to use to manage and investigate potential breaches of the 2018 Code.

-The 2018 Code will be supported by guides on specific topics to encourage responsible research conduct.
+The 2018 Code is also supported by guides on specific topics to encourage responsible research conduct.
 The co-authors have released guides on:

 - Authorship (see download below)